EU AI Act

 Report & Roadmap

-Deliver the full Annex IV evidence package, technical testing report, and a prioritized remediation roadmap with sequenced milestones tied to your compliance deadline.
+Deliver the Annex IV-aligned cybersecurity documentation support package, the technical testing report, and a prioritized remediation roadmap sequenced to address identified security testing gaps before your applicable deadline.

 What You'll Receive

-Every EU AI Act engagement produces documentation built to withstand regulatory scrutiny — and designed to be actually useful to your engineering and legal teams.
+Every engagement produces a signed Annex IV-aligned cybersecurity documentation support package — designed to support your internal Annex IV technical documentation effort and to be useful to your engineering and legal teams.

 Article 15 Technical Testing Report

 A full adversarial security assessment report documenting every attack technique executed, vulnerabilities discovered, exploitability ratings, and prioritized remediation guidance.
-Written to align directly with Article 15 language for regulatory presentation.
+Written to align directly with Article 15 language so the customer's compliance and legal teams can drop the technical evidence into their broader Annex IV technical documentation.

 Direct Engineer Access